lino-network/lino/docs/changelog/upgrade2-ida.md

 **Codec**: post signbytes are now sorted by sdk.MustSortJSON.
 **links**: now are in content.
 **CreateAffiliateAccounts**: app need to create affilicate accounts to create posts.
+**DeveloperRegisterMsg**: temporarily disabled as vote module is not ready.